Lincoln Park High School (Chicago): Programs

 Lincoln Park High School is made up of four smaller programs.
-There is the neighborhood Chicago Public high school, the Fine Arts/Performing Arts school, the International Baccalaureate Program (which is one of the most selective IB programs in the city), and the double honors/honors high school program.
+Aside for the basic general education program,there is the Performing Arts,Visual Arts, Advanced College Prep (formerly Double Honors), International Baccalaureate (IB) (which is one of the most selective IB programs in the city).
 Most students take part in classes in more than one program, except for students in the IB program who follow a prescribed curriculum.
 Students in the IB Diploma Program only take classes with other IB DP students, with the exception of music and/or arts classes, lunch, and physical education.
 There is a JROTC Program at Lincoln Park.
 The Performing Arts program requires auditions in order for students to be considered for enrollment.
 The music program consists of orchestra through all levels from beginning to symphony, and band from beginning to concert/marching band.
 There is also a jazz band option for advanced musicians.
 Students participating in the music program (with the exception of those also participating in the IB Diploma program) are required to take two years of Music Theory, at both the regular and AP levels.
 The drama program has multiple levels and produces numerous shows throughout the school year.
 The high school classes of the French-American School of Chicago are held at this school; these classes began in 1995.